 - 1. Ensure that your work surface is flat and clean to prevent the computer cover from being scratched. - 2.
-Turn off your computer (see Turning Off Your Computer). - 3.
-If the computer is connected to a docking device (docked) such as the optional Media Base or Battery Slice, undock it.
+Turn off your computer (see Turning off Your Computer).

+3. If the computer is connected to a docking device (docked), undock it.